 Accommodations in Zagreb

-- Affordable: Apartments Lucky Place or Main Square Hostel
+- Affordable: Apartments Lucky Place or Main Square Hostel or Stay Swanky Bed and Breakfast

-- Mid-range: Manda Heritage Hotel or Pod Zidon Rooms
+- Mid-range: Manda Heritage Hotel or Pod Zidon Rooms or Zagreb City Centre Apartments

-- Luxury: Hotel Le Premier or Esplanade Zagreb Hotel and Sheraton Hotel
+- Luxury: Hotel Le Premier or Esplanade Zagreb Hotel and Sheraton Hotel or Boutique Hotel HOH

 Istria Peninsula for 3 days

-Istria is the village that has the most stunning hilltop villages, filled with old stone houses, cobblestone streets, quaint little shops, medieval churches, and endless vistas over the sea and the countryside.
-Truffles, an expensive food throughout the world, are abundant in Istria.
-This means that when you come here, discover why truffles are finally worth the fuzz.
+Istria is the most stunning hilltop village, filled with old stone houses, cobblestone streets, quaint little shops, medieval churches, and endless vistas over the sea and the countryside.

-The fastest way to get to Istria is through driving, which takes around 3 hours.
 Another alternative option is via train, which takes approximately 5 to 6 hours, covering 196 miles through the Zagreb Glavani Kol. to Rijeka route.
-Pula is the ideal place to use as your home base while in Istria Peninsula.

 Things to do in Istria Peninsula